nanospell/ckeditor-spell-check/README.md

 ##Getting Started

 ###1 Download
 The first step to installing your spellchecker for CKEditor to download the plug-in and copy it into the root of your web application.
-If you prefer a simpler way simply  clone this github  github repo.
+If you prefer a simpler way simply clone/download this github  repo.

 ###2 Check Everything Works
 The next step is to make everything is working properly.    browse to the Nano spell folder in your browser using the HTTP protocol  (on your local postal Web server)  and browse to get-started.html   this will walk through the entire installation process debug any problems and provide customised code samples based on your own server environment is a one-stop shop and generally alleviates over 90% of getting started problems